uijallen/Topic_09_07_ds-apis-nbz32/README.md

+# ds-apis

-This repository describes APIs and JSON files, and their use in data science.
+This repository describes web APIs and their use in data science.
 It was created with love by the Flatiron School.